American Rescue Plan Act (ARPA)

 What is the American Rescue Plan Act?

 The American Rescue Plan Act of 2021 (ARPA) was passed into law on March 11, 2021.
 The law includes the Coronavirus Local Fiscal Recovery Fund, which provides $19.53 billion to support tens of thousands of local governments.
 The specific local governments included typically serve a population under 50,000 and include the Town of Davidson.
-Davidson is projected to receive $4.16 million by July 2022.
+Davidson received $4.16 million as of July 2022.

 On June 22, 2021, the Davidson Board of Commissioner approved the receipt of the funds and a Special Revenue Ordinance to track the funds.
 The ordinance may be viewed here Version OptionsAmerican Rescue Plan Act (ARPA)Headline.
 These funds will not be comingled with the General Fund for the town.